-Management, with participation of the Company's Chief Executive Officer and Chief Financial Officer, assessed the effectiveness of the Company's internal control over financial reporting as of March 31, 2015, based on criteria established in the Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and concluded that the Company's internal control over financial reporting was effective as of March 31, 2015.
+Management, with participation of the Company's Chief Executive Officer and Chief Financial Officer, assessed the effectiveness of the Company's internal control over financial reporting as of March 31, 2015, based on criteria established in the Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and concluded that, in spite of the restatement which was caused by a previously unidentified pre-acquisition liability, the Company's internal control over financial reporting was effective as of March 31, 2015.
+The Company's controls effectively detected the pre-acquisition error at the first opportunity following the acquisition for the control to function.